The Andoni-Naor-Neiman inequalities and isometric embeddability into a CAT(0) space: Introduction

 \subsection{Organization of the paper}

 This paper is organized as follows.
-In Section \ref{reformulation-sec}, we reformulate and generalize the Andoni-Naor-Neiman inequalities \eqref{ANN-ineq}, and prove that the validity of all inequalities of the form \eqref{main-th-pi-ineq} implies the validity of all inequalities of the form \eqref{ANN-ineq}.
+In Section \ref{reformulation-sec}, we reformulate and generalize the Andoni--Naor--Neiman inequalities \eqref{ANN-ineq}, and prove that the validity of all inequalities of the form \eqref{main-th-pi-ineq} implies the validity of all inequalities of the form \eqref{ANN-ineq}.
 In Section \ref{Lebedeva-sec}, we recall the definition of Lebedeva's $6$-point metric space.
 In Section \ref{proof-sec}, we prove that Lebedeva's $6$-point metric space satisfies the condition $\mathrm{(i)}$ in Theorem~\ref{main-th}, which proves Theorem~\ref{main-th}.